Holic75/Baldurs-gate-dnd-3.5/README.md

 - Bless is now a cleric only spell
 - Shillelagh duration was increased to 5 rounds/level, shillelagh damage was increased to 2d6
 - Barkskin now gives +3 bonus to AC (+4 at level 7, +5 at level 13) which is cumulative with everything else, and +1 bonus to saving throws (except vs. Spell)
-- Flame Blade spell was removed, it is now replaced with druid only Flame Weapon spell which makes target deal +1d6 fire damage bonus on every attack for the duration of the spell
+- Flame Blade spell was removed, it is now replaced with druid only Flame Weapon spell which makes target deal +1d6 fire damage bonus on every attack for 1 minute/level
 - Goodberries now heal 3 HP each when eaten
 - Spiritual Hammer is now a throwing weapon with +1 enchantment, THAC0 and Damage bonus per 3 caster levels (up to +5 at lvl 15)
 - Draw Upon Holy Might now gives 1+1/per 5 caster level bonus to STR, DEX and CON (up to +5 at level 20)